9 Colorful Flowers That Grow in Shade

 Also known as the winter windflower, Anemone Blanda Blue thrives in partial shade.
 Its purply-blue, daisy-like flowers will add a festive touch to your patch.

 These are good groundcover plants for deep shade, with hairy, dark green leaves spotted with white.
 In early spring, clusters of funnel-shaped flowers open pink and then turn blue.

 Viola is a huge genus of flowering plants including some 400 to 500 species.
 Leaves of these species are usually heart-shaped and scalloped-shaped, while the five-petaled flowers come in scores of colors.

 These flowers are popular for their variety, coming in red, orange, yellow, white, salmon, or pink blooms.
 Tuberous begonias blossom throughout the summer, thriving in shady spots where few other plants with long bloom periods and showy flowers can grow.
+Miller adds, “The amount of shade will determine just what you can plant.
+A tuberous begonia will grow in dappled shade, but not heavy shade.
+That kind of work is for ferns.”
 Keep these 13 things your landscaper won’t tell you in mind when you’re picking which of these gorgeous plants to put in your yard.